 We encourage you to speak up if you witness such behaviour.
-You can report it to your manager, the Group Head of Security, your local People Function or Legal Function, a Compliance Officer or through Safecall.
+You can report it to your manager, your local People Function or Legal Function, a Compliance Officer or through Safecall.

 Making racist jokes, even if no one from that ethnic group is present.